-With a cross on top, hot cross buns are traditional fare for the perfect Easter.
+Hot cross buns are traditional fare for the perfect Easter.
 And with dried fruits and spices, they’re typically healthier than cakes and biscuits, especially if you choose wholemeal, higher-fibre, versions.
 But what we put on them can easily change that!
 Butter is high in saturated fat, which can raise your cholesterol levels.
 (Ref 7) Spreading just two teaspoons of butter (10g) on your toasted hot cross bun provides 5.2g saturated fat – that’s a quarter of the recommended maximum amount you should have each day!
 (Ref 1)

 Don’t fancy them plain?
-Swap out butter for Benecol® light spread and you you’ll cut your saturated fat intake by 4.7g.
+Swap out butter for Benecol® light spread and you’ll cut your saturated fat intake by 4.7g!
 You’ll also benefit from Benecol® unique patented ingredient, plant stanol ester.
 A daily intake of 1.5-2.4g plant stanols can lower your cholesterol by 7-10% in 2-3 weeks, as part of a healthy diet and lifestyle.
 Not bad for something you won’t even notice taste-wise!

 Don’t forget about real eggs

 It’s easy to forget about real eggs with the shops chockfull of chocolate ones at this time of the year.
 Eggs are not only fun to decorate at Easter, but are hugely versatile and nutritious to eat – perfect for a breakfast and an integral part of many Easter recipes too.
-As well as being fairly low in fat (about 4.6g fat in a medium sized egg (58g), and only a quarter of this is saturated fat (1.3g)), eggs are full of filling protein as well as vitamins and minerals that can be hard to eat enough of, such as vitamin A, vitamin B2 (riboflavin), B12, folate, vitamin D, selenium and iodine.
+As well as being fairly low in fat (about 4.6g fat in a medium sized egg (58g), and only a quarter of this is saturated fat (1.3g)), eggs are full of protein as well as vitamins and minerals that can be hard to eat enough of, such as vitamin A, vitamin B2 (riboflavin), B12, folate, vitamin D, selenium and iodine.
 (Ref 1, 8)

 Feast on fish on Good Friday and Easter Monday too…